bluebird75/luaunit/doc/index.rst

 Contributing
 =============
-You may contribute to LuaUnit by reporting bugs, fixing reported bugs or developing new features.
+You may contribute to LuaUnit by reporting bugs or wishes, or by contributing code directly with a pull request.

 Some issues on github are marked with label *enhancement*.
-Feel free to pick up such tasks and implement them.
+Feel also free to pick up such tasks and implement them.

 Changes should be proposed as *Pull Requests* on github.

+Thank to our continous integration setup with Travis-Ci and AppVeyor, all unit-tests and functional tests are run on Linux, Windows and MacOs, with all versions of Lua.
+So any *Pull Request* will show immediatly if anything is going unexpected.

 Unit-tests
 -------------------